-Citigroup Inc. (C) agreed in November to sell EMI Group’s recorded-music and publishing businesses in separate transactions for a combined $4.1 billion.
+Citigroup Inc. (C:US) agreed in November to sell EMI Group’s recorded-music and publishing businesses in separate transactions for a combined $4.1 billion.
 Universal will buy EMI’s record labels, home to Katy Perry and Coldplay, for 1.2 billion pounds ($1.9 billion).
 A Sony Corp.-led group that includes billionaire David Geffen will pay $2.2 billion for the publishing unit, according to statements in November.

 Sony won EU approval to buy EMI’s publishing unit in April after agreeing to sell rights to hit songs.

 To contact the reporter on this story: Aoife White in Brussels via email@example.com.